kroger/pedrokroger/_posts/2011-09-01-sicp-python-1-1-elements-programming.md

     return sum_of_squares(a + 1, a * 2)
 ```

-The association between names and values, such as the name of a function, is saved in a place called the `environment`.
-Chapter 3 will talk about the environment in greater detail.
+The association between names and values, such as the name of a function, is
+saved in a place called the `environment`.
+Chapter 3 will talk about the
+environment in greater detail.

-## Applicative order and normal order
+## Applicative and Normal Order

 To evaluate combinations we follow a recursive rule (quoted verbatim):

   1. Evaluate the subexpressions of the combination.
-  2. Apply the procedure that is the value of the leftmost subexpression (the operator) to the arguments that are the values of the other subexpressions (the operands).
+  2. Apply the procedure that is the value of the leftmost subexpression (the
+     operator) to the arguments that are the values of the other subexpressions
+     (the operands).

-The [substitution model][3] is a simple model to help us understand what happens during evaluation.
+The [substitution model][3] is a simple model to help us understand what happens
+during evaluation.
 To evaluate procedures we have the following rule:

 > To apply a compound procedure to arguments, evaluate the body of the
 > procedure with each formal parameter replaced by the corresponding
 > argument.

-Keep in mind that &#8220;the purpose of the substitution is to help us think about procedure application, not to provide a description of how the interpreter really works&#8221; and SICP presents &#8220;a sequence of increasingly elaborate models of how interpreters work, culminating with a complete implementation of an interpreter and compiler in chapter 5&#8221;.
+Keep in mind that &#8220;the purpose of the substitution is to help us think

-In the example below we can see two ways to evaluate the function `f` we defined previously.
-The function `f` is defined in terms of `sum_of_squares`, which is defined in terms of `square`, which is defined as the multiplication of a number by itself.
-In the evaluation method on the left, an expression such as 5+1 is evaluated and applied immediately.
-This method of evaluation is known as [applicative order evaluation][4] (a kind of [strict evaluation][5], used in most programming languages, inclusive Python and Scheme).
-The evaluation method on the right only evaluates an expression when needed.
-It'll fully expand all function calls first, and then evaluate what's left.
-This is known as _normal order evaluation_.
+about procedure application, not to provide a description of how the interpreter
+really works&#8221; and SICP presents &#8220;a sequence of increasingly
+elaborate models of how interpreters work, culminating with a complete
+implementation of an interpreter and compiler in chapter 5&#8221;.

+In the example below we can see two ways to evaluate the function `f` we defined
+previously.
+The function `f` is defined in terms of `sum_of_squares`, which is
+defined in terms of `square`, which is defined as the multiplication of a number
+by itself.
+In the evaluation method on the left, an expression such as 5+1 is
+evaluated and applied immediately.
+This method of evaluation is known as
+[applicative order evaluation][4] (a kind of [strict evaluation][5], used in
+most programming languages, inclusive Python and Scheme).
+The evaluation method
+on the right only evaluates an expression when needed.
+It'll fully expand all
+function calls first, and then evaluate what's left.
+This is known as _normal
+order evaluation_.
 Compare the result of both methods in line 5:

 ```python
  # applicative order normal order